-Customer may make one copy of the Software media for back-up and archival purposes only, provided SP's copyright and other proprietary rights notices are included on such copy.
-Customer shall request additional copies from SP if required.
+Customer may make one copy of the Software for back-up and archival purposes only, provided STRUCTUREPOINT's copyright and other proprietary rights notices are included on such copy.

-5. PROTECTION AND SECURITY
+PROTECTION AND SECURITY

-- (a) Customer shall not provide or otherwise make available any of the Software or User Documentation in any form to any person other than employees of Customer with the need to know, without SP's written permission. - (b) All Software and User Documentation in Customer's possession including, without limitation, translations, compilations, back-up, and partial copies is the property of SP.
+- a.
+Customer shall not provide or otherwise make available any of the Software or User Documentation in any form to any person other than employees of Customer with the need to know, without STRUCTUREPOINT's written permission. - b.
+All Software and User Documentation in Customer's possession including, without limitation, translations, compilations, back-up, and partial copies is the property of STRUCTUREPOINT.
 Upon termination of this Agreement for any reason, Customer shall immediately destroy all Software and User Documentation, including all media, and destroy any Software that has been copied onto other magnetic storage devices.
-Upon SP's request, Customer shall certify its compliance in writing with the foregoing to SP. - (c) Customer shall take appropriate action, by instruction, agreement or otherwise, with any persons permitted access to the Software or User Documentation, to enable Customer to satisfy its obligations under this Agreement with respect to use, copying, protection, and security of the same. - (d) If SP prevails in an action against Customer for breach of the provisions of this Section 5, Customer shall pay the reasonable attorneys' fees, costs, and expenses incurred by SP in connection with such action in addition to any award of damages.
+Upon STRUCTUREPOINT's request, Customer shall certify its compliance in writing with the foregoing to STRUCTUREPOINT. - c.
+Customer shall take appropriate action, by instruction, agreement or otherwise, with any persons permitted access to the Software or User Documentation, to enable Customer to satisfy its obligations under this Agreement with respect to use, copying, protection, and security of the same. - d.
+If STRUCTUREPOINT prevails in an action against Customer for breach of the provisions of this Section 5, Customer shall pay the reasonable attorneys' fees, costs, and expenses incurred by STRUCTUREPOINT in connection with such action in addition to any award of damages.

-6. CUSTOMER'S RESPONSIBILITIES
+CUSTOMER'S RESPONSIBILITIES